mjchi7/cp/Welcome file.md

 Notice how in the flow, we first check if the user's [`groups`] contains either the element in `('SA', 'SSA')` or not.
 If yes, we specify the `role` as `'Admin'`.

 ## Default OAuth2 provider
-It is intended in this use case, by default to select `originsSSO` as the OAuth2 channel.
+It is intended in this use case, by default to select `originsSSO` as the OAuth2 provider.
 This can be achieved by taking the following steps:
 1. Firstly, head to `.virtualenvs/superset/lib/site-packages/flask_appbuilder/templates/appbuilder/general/security`, inside of which you can locate the file `login_oauth.html`.
 Copy the file.

 2. Go to the directory `superset` has been installed. (in this case, it will be in `.virtualenvs/superset/lib/site-packages/superset`.)